Reception Hall of Temple

 Download 1800 Pixels JPEG Image.

 For precise, vibrant prints up to 6 inches, use this 1800-pixel image at 300 DPI.
 For larger visuals up to 12 inches, 150 DPI ensures the image remains clear and impactful.
-Press pass?
-Download high-res, watermark-free images.
-Or, get immediate access to low-res images without accreditation.
-Image attributions can be found in the Image Credits Section.
+Download watermark-free, high-res images with your press credentials, or opt for an immediate low-res download.
+Please check the Image Credits Section for photo acknowledgements.

 Reception Hall of Temple by Hiroaki Iwasa